Mirissa - Whale Watching

 At the peak season, the chance for sightings is 90 %.
 We went there in January and spotted one blue whale a couple of times.
 We got told that they sometimes spot up to eight in one day.
 Another good option is Trincomalee from June to October with best sightings in August and September.

 There is a 90 % chance of a blue whale sighting at the peak season.
 Sri Lanka is famous for the giant blue whale.
 It's the largest animal on earth and ever known to have existed.
-They were hunted for their massive amount of blubber almost to extinction until they got finally protected in 1966.
+They were hunted for their massive amount of blubber almost to extinction until they finally got protected in 1966.
 Blue whales are up to 30 meters long; the record is even more than 33 meters.
-They weigh about 80 up to 140 tons and even more is possible.
 They migrate around Sri Lanka almost all year with a peak in the south in March/April and August/September in the northeast.
 You may also spot sperm whales, dolphins, manta rays, turtles; you never know.
 Nature is not predictable.

 A trip lasts on average 4-5 hours but can be even 7 depending on the success of a sighting.
 The sea can be a little rough even on the calmest day.
-It is a long time sitting around, and people may get seasick.
+It is a long-time sitting around, and people may get seasick.
 We recommend these trips for wildlife- and nature lovers.
-Anyhow, nothing is predictable.
-Before you book a whale watching tour; check recommendations about the different tour operators first.
+However, sightings are not predictable, but it also happens that several blue whales are spotted.
+Before you book a whale watching tour; check recommendations (like our tibs above in the tour section) about the different tour operators first.
 Some overload the boats and don't respect the distance.
 Instead, they disturb the whales, and unfortunately, they dive deep and disappear.
 This is pretty annoying.
 We experienced this on our blue whale trip.
+Nevertheless, it was such an unforgetable experience.